edoardociscato/affinitymatrix/README.md

   - `estimate.affinity.matrix.lowrank` estimates the affinity matrix of the matching model of Dupuy and Galichon (2014) under a rank restriction on the affinity matrix, as suggested by Dupuy, Galichon and Sun (2019).
-In their own words, “to accommodate high dimensionality of the data, they propose a novel method that incorporates a nuclear norm regularization which effectively enforces a rank constraint on the affinity matrix.”
+In their own words, 'to accommodate high dimensionality of the data, they propose a novel method that incorporates a nuclear norm regularization which effectively enforces a rank constraint on the affinity matrix.'
 This function also performs the saliency analysis and the rank tests.
 This function is a potential alternative to `estimate.affinity.matrix` when the number of matching variables is low relatively to the